Skip to Content

 As you may expect, this loving cat comes from Siberia in Russia, so they’re well suited to cold conditions.
 It’s an ancient breed thought to be ancestral to all modern long-haired cats.
 That’s quite the pedigree.

 The British Shorthair cat is a medium to large-sized cat breed with large gold, orange, or copper color eyes, a short, broad nose, and a short to medium coat.
+There are also many gorgeous British Shorthair coat colors.
 Daily grooming of these felines is necessary, especially during seasonal changes.

 British Shorthair Cat